Ehsas317/brain-loader-v6/README.md

-# Mesh (formerly Brain Loader v6) — The Visual Mesh + Universal Bot Gateway
+# Brain Loader v6 — The Visual Mesh + Universal Bot Gateway

 > **One command.** Your entire AI team — brain, memory, skills, bots on 10+ platforms — running locally for free.
 No coding.
 Copy, paste, chat.